dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The main objective here is to test the existing code with a synthetic ghost with no InstanceId and ensure that the registry entries look ok and the stats and buckets are ok in the gitlab artifact logs (json files).

-#### New code added to module2e: add an entry on the registry_entry for ghosts (This entry will only be used for nodes with InstanceId later on in Parts 4-5)
+#### New code added to module2e: add a reboot field (true/false) in the registry_entry for ghosts

-This is so that the new logic in module2f (later on in Parts 4-5) can initiate a reboot of the ghost if the instance_id is avaiable for the ghost.
+The logic is that if the InstanceId is available for the ghost ip, then pre_resurrection_reboot_required: true.
+If there is no InstanceId avaiable for the ghost ip (this is very rare; but with synthetically injected ghost ips, this is always the case for testing), then the pre_resurrection_reboot_required: false.

+The reboot logic will be added to module2f in a later stage of development (Part4)

 The new entry is noted below in the example registry_entry for a synthetic ghost injection.
 A real ghost registry_entry will look very similar, becasue regardless of whether or not the ghost ip is sythetically generated or a real ghost from the AWS orchestration layer mismatch, a synthetic ghost registry_entry has to be created to resurrect any type of thread to the ghost node.

+The main difference between a synthetic ghost ip injection registry and a real life ghost ip registry is in the pre_resurrection_reboot_required flag.
+It will be set to false for the synthetic ghost ip injection case, but it will be set true for a real life ghost ip (assuming it has an InstanceId available, which is usually the case).

 ```
 {